Why It's The Year Of Peppa Pig In China

 But perhaps the trailer's greatest strength is the pull of nostalgia — and of family.
 In China, grandparents traditionally play a prominent role in raising their grandchildren.

 "Now with the rapid urbanization of China, you see that this is not always possible anymore," says Koetse, as younger generations leave for the cities — and more opportunities — leaving their elders behind.
-To Koetse, another part of the genius of "What Is Peppa?" is how it takes the idea of quintessentially Peppa and wraps her up in Chinese traditions and values about familiar bonds.
+To Koetse, another part of the genius of "What Is Peppa?" is how it takes the idea of quintessentially British Peppa and wraps her up in Chinese traditions and values about familial bonds.

 "Peppa has never been this Chinese before," Koetse says.